alexferl/huma-echo-boilerplate/README.md

   --csrf-cookie-same-site string   SameSite attribute for CSRF cookie (default default)
                                    Values: default, lax, strict, none

-GZIP middleware configuration options:
-  --gzip-enabled bool     Enable GZIP compression (default false) --gzip-level int        Compression level (default -1) --gzip-min-length int   Minimum response size in bytes before compression is applied (default 0)

 Healthcheck endpoints configuration options:
-  --healthcheck-enabled bool                Enable health check endpoints (default true) --healthcheck-liveness-endpoint string    Path for the liveness health check endpoint that indicates if the application is running (default /livez)
+  --healthcheck-enabled bool                Enable health check endpoints (default false) --healthcheck-liveness-endpoint string    Path for the liveness health check endpoint that indicates if the application is running (default /livez)
   --healthcheck-readiness-endpoint string   Path for the readiness health check endpoint that indicates if the application is ready to receive traffic (default /readyz)
   --healthcheck-startup-endpoint string     Path for the startup health check endpoint that indicates if the application has completed its initialization (default /startupz)